 FORMER TOREROS FORM AN NBA BROTHERHOOD

-If you’re looking for the definition of stellar success in NBA leadership, a group of seven Toreros are at the front of the pack.
+If you’re looking for the definition of stellar success in NBA leadership, a group of eight Toreros are at the front of the pack.

 The USD connection is an enduring thread.
 “It started with Mike Brown,” Egan recalls.
 “I was USD head coach and Bernie was the general manager of the Denver Nuggets.
 [Then-Athletic Director] Ky Snyder and I were in Colorado for a USD game.
 We talked about it in the car, met with Bernie and told him what Mike wanted to do.”